joan-morera/SpeciesNet-Improved/README.md

    > ```pip install torch torchvision --upgrade --force-reinstall --index-url https://download.pytorch.org/whl/cu118```

 2. If the GPU doesn't work immediately after that step, update your [GPU driver](https://www.nvidia.com/en-us/geforce/drivers/), then reboot.
-Really, don't skip the reboot part, most problems related to GPU access can be fixed by upgrading your driver.
+Really, don't skip the reboot part, most problems related to GPU access can be fixed by upgrading your driver and rebooting.

 ### Running each component separately